fbpx

 Blockchain technology offers transparency, security, and decentralization.
 But here’s the catch—most public blockchains (like Bitcoin and Ethereum) are not private.
-Anyone can look up your transactions.
+Anyone can look up transactions.
 That’s where Zero-Knowledge Proofs, or ZKPs, come in.
-They’re a bit like magic in the world of cryptography: they let you prove something is true without revealing why or how.
+They are a powerful tool in the world of cryptography: they let you prove a statement is true without revealing the underlying data.

 Let’s explore how ZKPs work and why they matter for the future of privacy in Web3.